PageotD/articles/drafts/pso/particle-swarm-optimization.md

 ## 1. What is Particle Swarm Optimization?

-Particle Swarm Optimization (PSO), proposed by Eberhart and Kennedy in 1995 [1], is a global optimization algorithm designed to simulate the behavior of flocking birds or schools of fish.
+Particle Swarm Optimization (PSO), proposed by Eberhart and Kennedy in 1995 [1], is a stochastic, population-based, global optimization algorithm designed to simulate the behavior of flocking birds or schools of fish.
+It means that to find a solution, PSO relies on multiple candidate solutions (population-based) which explore the search space with a certain degree of randomness (stochastic).
+The specificity of PSO is that it uses social and cognitive components to mimic the behavior of a swarm.
+This point will be detailed in the next section.

-PSO is used to solve optimization problems in many scientific and engineering domains, including [2]:
+PSO is widely used to solve optimization problems in many scientific and engineering domains [2] including: antenna design, biological, medical and pharmaceutical applications, design and optimisation of communication networks, neural network training, robotics and much more.
+Its popularity is essentially due to its simplicity to use (few control parameters), its simplicity to implement (simple workflow and equations) and its efficiency to find near-optimal solutions.
-- antenna design
-- biological, medical and pharmaceutical applications
-- design and optimisation of communication networks
-- neural network training
-- robotics
-- and much more.

 ## 2. Why PSO is useful?
 Unlike local optimization techniques (like Gradient Descent), PSO does not require derivatives, making it suitable for messy, real-world functions with multiple peaks and valleys.